 Deglazing a pan involves adding liquid, such as stock or wine, to a pan to loosen and dissolve food particles that are stuck to the bottom after cooking or searing.
 The flavorful mixture produced by deglazing can be used to make a sauce.
 The cooked food particles often look like browned bits that are stuck to the pan.
 These cooked bits are known as fond and are the source of immense flavor.

-Why Should You Be Deglazing?
+Why Should You Deglaze?

 How to Deglaze a Pan

-In a typical example, a pork chop might be pan-fried along with aromatic vegetables like carrots, celery, and onions.
+For example, a pork chop might be pan-fried along with aromatic vegetables like carrots, celery, and onions.
 The pork chop is removed from the pan, leaving the vegetables and the fond at the bottom of the pan as a result of cooking.
 Pour one cup of liquid into the pan and begin to deglaze the pan.
 All of the cooked meat and vegetable bits will loosen and incorporate into the sauce for a tasty topping to your meal.